 This technique shows up in tree traversals, the Fibonacci sequence, and divide-and-conquer algorithms in general, where each recursive call peels off a smaller piece of the original problem.

-Each recursive call creates a new execution context on the call stack.
+Each recursive call creates a new execution context on the call stack, the same LIFO structure you met in the stacks section of the arrays page.
 The function does some work, then calls itself with a new argument that represents a smaller piece of the original problem.
 When the base case is finally reached, the function stops calling itself and starts returning values, unwinding the call stack in reverse order.

 Recursion fits naturally on problems with a hierarchical structure, like tree and graph traversals, and on backtracking algorithms.
 Spotting when a problem can be broken into similar subproblems is most of the battle.
 As you solve more recursive problems, you'll start to see patterns that help you decide between a recursive and an iterative approach.

 Recursion is one of the patterns that rewards careful planning: the base case, the recursive case, the stack budget, and any memoization.
-Test thoroughly so your recursive functions handle every input gracefully, including the edge cases.
+Here are a few habits that keep all four under control:

 Completed | Title | Status | Notes | Solution | |